jeffreycwitt/pl339/docs/05-information-as-entropy.md

 Or said differently, it will takes on average 1.5 yes/no questions to figure out who won the game.

 Here precision about what we want to communicate allows us to be more efficient.
-Because we are interested in the the outcome as win, lose, or tie., not necessarily in "how" a tie was created, we can reduce the amount of information needed in order to communicate this.
+Because we are interested in the the outcome as win, lose, or tie, not necessarily in "how" a tie was created, we can reduce the amount of information needed in order to communicate this.

 Further, when we are less efficient, we are also less precise, making semantic-free communication and automatic processing more difficult.

 When we communicate the tie in both way (heads, heads) (tails, tails), we are communicating four possible results instead of the desired three (win, lose, tie).
-A further step of interpretation is now required to understand that (heads, heads) **means** (semantics) the same thing (tails, tails).
+A further step of interpretation is now required to understand that (heads, heads) **means** (semantics) the same thing as (tails, tails).

 **In sum**